PANNIER: Russia’s two centuries of Central Asia dominance are over

 Central Asian countries are, meanwhile, diversifying their trade transit routes south, away from the traditional routes through Russia.

-Kazakh President Tokayev’s June visit to Iran was timed to coincide with the arrival in Tehran of a freight train making its first trip from the northeastern Kazakh city of Pavlodar to Turkey.
-The journey along the 6,336-kilometre railroad takes 12 days.
+Kazakh President Tokayev’s June visit to Iran was timed to coincide with the arrival in Tehran of a freight train making its first trip from the north-eastern Kazakh city of Pavlodar to Turkey.
+The journey along the 6,336-km railway takes 12 days.

 Kazakhstan, Turkmenistan and Uzbekistan have been working to expand trade flows across the Caspian Sea.

-During his May visit to Turkey, Tokayev discussed alternative trade routes with Erdogan, and prior to that there were reports that Kazakhstan was working with Azerbaijan, Georgia, and Turkey to expand trade across the Caspian Sea and through the Caucasus.
+During his May visit to Turkey, Tokayev discussed alternative trade routes with Erdogan, and prior to that there were reports that Kazakhstan was working with Azerbaijan, Georgia and Turkey to expand trade across the Caspian Sea and through the Caucasus.

 Tokayev visited Azerbaijan on August 24 to meet with Azerbaijani President Ilham Aliyev with transportation connections high on the agenda.
-Just prior to that visit, Kazakhstan’s national railway company – Kazakhstan Temir Zholy -- discussed cooperation with officials from the Baku International Sea Trade Port.
-Kazakhstan is hoping to lessen its major dependence on shipping oil exports through the Russian Black Sea port of Novorossiysk , where there have been suspensions of operations three times since March.
-One option is to send more oil through Azerbaijan but the ambition faces obstacles such as a lack of tankers plying the Caspian Sea.
+Just prior to that visit, Kazakhstan’s national railway company – Kazakhstan Temir Zholy – discussed cooperation with officials from the Baku International Sea Trade Port.
+Kazakhstan is hoping to cut down its major dependence on shipping oil exports through the Russian Black Sea port of Novorossiysk, where there have been suspensions of operations three times since March.
+One option is to send more oil through Azerbaijan but that ambition faces obstacles such as a lack of tankers plying the Caspian Sea.

-Kazakhstan and Turkmenistan recently completed upgrades and expansions at their Caspian ports, Aktau and Kuryk, and Turkmenbashi city, respectively.
+Kazakhstan and Turkmenistan recently completed upgrades and expansions at their Caspian ports, Aktau and Kuryk, and Turkmenbashi city respectively.
 Uzbekistan has agreements with both countries to ship goods by road and rail to those ports.
-Azerbaijan has also opened its new port at Alat, but the cargo shipping fleet on the Caspian Sea also currently remains small and the infrastructure for moving cargo through the Caucasus is still limited.
+Azerbaijan has also opened its new port at Alat, but the cargo-shipping fleet on the Caspian Sea also currently remains small and the infrastructure for moving cargo through the Caucasus is still limited.

 These are difficulties all the countries involved are working to address and the longer Russia’s war in Ukraine continues, the quicker the progress in opening routes across the Caspian and through Iran is likely to be.